HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/installation/index.md

     ```

 !!!note
-    Disabling contentReporting runs the **disable-content-reporting** config engine task under the covers. **disable-content-reporting** can also be manually executed by logging in to the core pod.
+    Disabling contentReporting runs the **disable-content-reporting** config engine task in the background. **disable-content-reporting** can also be manually executed by logging in to the core pod.